Eoljjang/poke-gear/README.md

 - [X] Last edited field is NaN when creating a new note.
 - [ ] Quill insert link on text far left extends too far to the left.
 So the insert link field gets cut off.
 - [X] Make the poke-gear title a link back to home.
-- [ ] Expanding sidebar -> clicking outside of the sidebar -> does not close it anymore.
+- [ ] Clicking outside of the sidebar should close it.
-    - This is likely due to the CSS scoping refactoring.
 - [ ] Clicking outside of the context menu should close it.